Survivors of COVID-19 are donating their blood plasma in droves in hopes it helps other patients recover from the coronavirus.

 Researchers compared each plasma recipient to four other COVID-19 patients who didn’t get plasma but were the same age, just as sick and being given the same amount of oxygen.

-People who received plasma before needing a ventilator were less likely to die than non-plasma recipients, said Dr. Sean Liu, the study’s lead author.
+According to Dr. Sean Liu, the study’s lead author, people who received plasma before needing a ventilator were less likely to die than non-plasma recipients.

-We really tried to target patients who were early in their course, preferably within the first one to two weeks of their disease, Liu said.
+We tried to target patients early in their course, preferably within the first one to two weeks of their disease, Liu said.

 Being a doctor during this time, you just feel helpless, Liu added, stressing that more rigorous study was needed but he was glad to have tried this first-step research.